 Working with McIntyre Law

-At McIntyre Law, we know first-hand how a serious car accident can change a person’s life in an instant.
-You deserve compensation for the suffering you endure and the impact on your family.
-When you work with McIntyre Law, you’re getting an experienced team of law professionals who want to make sure you’re equally represented in your car accident lawsuit.
+At McIntyre Law, we know firsthand how a car accident injury can change a person’s life in an instant.
+You deserve compensation for your suffering and the impact on your family.
+When you work with McIntyre Law, you’re getting an experienced team of Oklahoma car accident attorneys and professionals who want to make sure you’re properly represented in your car accident lawsuit.

-Do you have a case for a car accident lawsuit?
+Do you have a case for a car accident lawsuit in Oklahoma?

-If you are suffering from car accident injuries — even if it’s months after the accident happened — don’t think twice about calling us.
-We’re experts at these situations and can quickly help you understand whether you’re eligible to file a lawsuit.
+If you were hurt in a car accident in Oklahoma — even if it’s been months since it happened — don’t think twice about calling us.
+We’re experts at these situations and can tell you right away whether you can file a lawsuit.

 If you aren’t getting what you deserve from the insurance companies, call us.
 We can deal with them and get you fair compensation.
 We aren’t going to waste your time or drag you into a case we don’t think you can win.
 We’ll respect your time and give you advice that helps.

 What is a contingency fee?

-When a lawyer works on a “contingency fee” basis, they’re agreeing to accept a fixed percentage of any monetary rewards from your lawsuit to cover their legal fees.
-If there are no rewards from your car accident lawsuit, you don’t pay the lawyer.
-We get paid if, and only if, you do.
+When a lawyer works on a contingency fee basis, they’re agreeing to accept a fixed percentage of any monetary rewards from your lawsuit to cover their legal fees.
+If there are no rewards from your car accident lawsuit, you don’t pay.
+We only get paid if you do.

 Meet Our Car Accident Attorneys

-Give yourself the best chance to win compensation for your injuries.
-Call today and talk to a car accident attorney near you.
+Give yourself the best chance to get fair compensation for your injuries.
+Call today and talk to our experienced Oklahoma car accident attorneys.